olepoeschl/NQueensFAF-GUI/README.md

       - currently developing a system for distributing the workloads as efficent as possible, so that CPU's and GPU's of all classes can contribute usefully

-      - we aim to have a working prototype until November 2022, official release will probably be in early 2023
+      - we aim to have a working prototype until December 2022, official release will probably be in early 2023

       - there will be a website with a ranking of all participants and the current progress of the project when it runs

 We are very excited!

 ## 1.17 (latest):
-      - see release 1.17
+      - GPU speed up of approximately 35%
+      - prepared the CPU Solver for the distributed version
+      - saving and restoring is now 10 times faster
+      - number of preset queens is now configurable
+      - now also showing the time in the command line version
 ## 1.16:
       - implemented SymSolver for finding solutions that are symmetric with respect to 90 or 180 degree rotation
       - enable counting of unique solutions